pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 This section is to configure the PGBouncer Postgres connection pooler.

-- `service.type` specifies the Kubernetes type of the console service.
+- `service.type` specifies the Kubernetes type of the pgbouncer service.
 The default is `ClusterIP`.

 - `resources` specifies resources and limits in standard kubernetes format.
 It is left unset by default.